kfdf/intrusive-index/README.md

  index.getAt(r.end) === r.atEnd // when available
 ```

-`findRange` can be used to delete all items from a range:
+`findRange` can be used to delete all the items from a range:

 ```js
 let { start, end } = index.findRange(comparator)